Ila-bura/C-est-la-V/README.md

 - As a site user I can check the countdown to Veganuary 2024 so that I know how much time is left before the event.

 ### Admin:
-- As a site owner I can view messages submitted via the contact form so that I can communicate with users.
+- As a site admin I can view messages submitted via the contact form so that I can communicate with users.
-- As a site owner I can add, edit and delete recipes from the admin panel so that new content is displayed, if users do not add any new recipes.
+- As a site admin I can add, edit and delete recipes from the admin panel so that new content is displayed, if users do not add any new recipes.
+- As a site admin I can delete recipes from the admin panel.

 ## Agile Methodology